 This is a tricky one as content-wise there is currently no realistic alternative to YouTube.
 The goal here was to get access to the YouTube catalogue whilst also reducing the tracking, analytics and advertising that YouTube undertakes.
 Invidious seems to fit the bill.
 No subscriptions, watched history or favorites.
 But also no adverts by default without even needing an ad-blocker installed.
 I used Pingdom to compare the load time of YouTube compared to Invidious.
 Invidious uses a quarter of the bandwidth to load its homepage and takes half the time to load when compared to YouTube’s, consider this a bonus.
 Content creators will not appreciate this as views are not counted and videos cannot be liked or subscribed to.
-For an Android app, there is SkyTube on the F-Droid store.
+For an Android app, there is NewPipe on the F-Droid store.

 - Telegram to replace Hangouts / Allo

-Open source, cross platform, completely free and without adverts, plus end to end message encryption.
+Open source, cross-platform, completely free and without adverts, plus end-to-end message encryption.
 A ‘secure chats’ feature means chats are not even stored in the cloud and can self destruct from the recipients phone.